 - Cancer: Undergoing chemotherapy or radiation to the pelvis for cancer can damage the cells in the ovaries, resulting in early menopause.
-Not all women who receive radiation and chemotherapy treatments for pelvic cancers will experience early menopause.
-However, it is a possibility.

 - Surgery to remove the uterus or ovaries: An operation to remove the ovaries is known as an oophorectomy, and it can induce what is called surgical menopause.
-Because the ovaries are removed, overall hormone levels fall.
-While surgery to remove the uterus does not always result in immediate menopause, some women may experience menopause early because of this, too.

 Other long-term complications associated with early menopause include: